 While in college, I participated in any activity that I could that had a tie to NASA.
 Ultimately, it was through our chapter of the American Institute of Aeronautics and Astronautics that I learned about a summer program called the NASA Academy.
-It was this program that brought me out to the Dryden Flight Research Center to work as a student engineer and also learn about the agency as a whole.
+It was this program that brought me out to the Armstrong Flight Research Center to work as a student engineer and also learn about the agency as a whole.
 Delighted to have worked at an aeronautics center, located at Edwards Air Force Base so rich in aviation history, I decided to return, following graduation, to the structures branch.

 I have now been a NASA aerospace engineer for 14 years and am thrilled that somebody actually pays me to learn and work in the flight test community every day.
 What is more exciting than starting out as a junior engineer working on the SR-71 airplane, F-18 Active Aeroelastic Wing, F-15 flight test program and the X-38 astronaut crew return prototype?

 Working in the structures group, I had the opportunity to work on the F-15 Intelligent Flight Controls System project for which I designed the ground test to calibrate several sensors throughout the entire aircraft that, for flight, would provide real-time data to ensure the research being flown would not overload the aircraft.
 It was during this program that I had the opportunity to fly in an F-18 jet to learn more about the inflight maneuvers that were flown to collect the data needed to calibrate the sensors for which I was responsible.